qizhoward/My-3D-ViewCube/README.md

-        I want to learn international chess and what is King car translocation    love you
+        I want to learn international chess and what is King car translocation...........

  ----------------------------------------------------------------------------------------------------------------------